 Outpatient care

-In 2021, 230 prescriptions per 1 000 inhabitants were dispensed at pharmacies in Sweden, a decrease of 3% compared to 2020.
-Among the 21 regions in Sweden, 19 regions achieved the national long-term target of 250 or fewer prescriptions per 1 000 inhabitants and year.
-Antibiotic sales decreased in all age groups with the exception of children aged 0-4 years, where sales increased by 11.4% compared to the year before.
-The most substantial increase occurred during the fourth quarter of 2021, where sales of antibiotics to children increased by 143% compared to the same time period in 2020.
-This increase consisted primarily of antibiotics commonly used against respiratory tract infections.
-The sales of antibiotics in dentistry increased by 3% in 2021, and accounted for 7% of all antibiotic prescriptions during the year.
-Since 2007, antibiotics prescribed by dentists have decreased by half.
+In 2023, 270 prescriptions per 1 000 inhabitants were dispensed at pharmacies in Sweden, an increase of 7.5% compared to 2022.
+Of the 21 regions in Sweden, four regions achieved the national long-term target of 250 or fewer prescriptions per 1 000 inhabitants and year.
+Antibiotic sales increased in all age groups with the highest increase in children aged 5-14 years, where sales increased by 51.9% compared to the year before.
+The most substantial increase occurred during the fourth quarter of 2023.
+This increase consisted primarily of antibiotics commonly used to treat respiratory tract infections.

-Hospitals and other health and social care facilities
+Hospitals and other health- and social care facilities

 Sales of antibiotics for animals

-In 2021, reported sales of antibiotics for animals were 9 129 kg, of which 57% were narrow-spectrum penicillins.
-The corresponding figures for 2012 were 11 385 kg and 53%, respectively.
-Sales of antibiotics that should be used with special restrictions (fluoroquinolones, third generation cephalosporins and polymyxins) have decreased considerably since 2012 (by 84-95%).
-During the past decade, the proportion of products for the treatment of individual animals has been over 90% of the total sales.
 Since the withdrawal of growth-promoting antibiotics from the Swedish market in 1986, the total sales of antibiotics corrected for population sizes over time have decreased by more than two thirds.
 During the 1990s, sales of veterinary products for medication of groups of animals decreased, and in the past decade there has also been a decrease in sales of products for use in individual animals.

 Comparing sales of antibiotics in human and veterinary medicine